mikkokallio/bicep-workshop/README.md

 - param location string = resourceGroup().location

 ## Task 2.2: Add descriptions to make the code easier to read
 - Add descriptions to your params using the `@description` decorator.
-- Make code more readable but also provide guidance during deployment.
+This makes the code more readable but also provides guidance during deployment.
 - Test deployment to see this.
 - Command to view these from CLI?
+- Add descriptions also to resources.
+See LINK for more information.
+- (From here on, do this every time you add new params, resources, etc.)

 ## Task 2.3: Add resource name prefix to all names
 - Add another string param prefix and give it a value, such as "workshop".